What Socrates was Thinking

 In their answers to his questions, Socrates's interlocutors contradict themselves.
 He wants to continue, but they do not care as much about wisdom.
 They find some excuse to return to caring about money and the other things they have made the point of their lives.

-In the Apology, he explains that Chaerephon (a childhood friend and follower) asked the priestess at Delphi whether anyone was wiser than Socrates (20e).
-The priestess said the god's answer was that no one was than Socrates, and Socrates had trouble understanding this.
-Socrates did not regard himself as wise but also thought the god could not be wrong.
-So, to investigate the meaning of the god's answer, he examined those he met.
+Socrates tells the jury that Chaerephon (a childhood friend and follower) asked the priestess at Delphi whether anyone was wiser than Socrates (20e).
+The priestess said the god's answer was that no one was than Socrates, but Socrates says that he had trouble understanding this.
+He did not regard himself as wise, but he also thought that the god could not be wrong.
+So, to investigate the meaning of the god's answer, he examined everyone he met.

 No one had the wisdom they believed they had, but Socrates continued because he thought piety required him to show that there was no counterexample to what the priestess told Chaerephon.
 In fulfilling his duty in this way, Socrates describes himself as a "gift" the god has sent the Athenians (Apology 30e).
 He questions them in dialectic to make them realize they do not know what they think they know, and this helps them eliminate the inconsistency in their beliefs that prevents them from living in accord with the virtues of character.